morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Review by amisix - This adapter is $12 as of 2022-04-22.
 It is size (2.25" x 1" x .3").
 It consumes less power than many adapters (~110mA/idle, 150mA-230mA/at load).
 The ANDDEAR-MT761003 is only an AC600 adapter (150N/433AC) although it performs quite well in real-world usage, has a medium transmission distance, and when running casual internet speed tests it easily achieved 100Mbps - the maximum speed of my ISP.
 It has an excellent Mediatek chipset that is highly capable with AP, monitor mode, and packet injection and the drivers are included in kernel so it just works.
 Overall I highly recommend the ANDDEAR-MT761003 if you're looking for something that's highly capable and you need qualities other than raw speed.

+Important: ANDDEAR also makes an AC1200 version of this adapter that uses a mt7612u chipset.
+Avoid it.
+In testing, it was found to have a bug that generally shows in USB3 ports if port 1 is used.
+The conclusion of the testers is that the mt7612u chipset version of this adapter should be avoided as no workaround or fix could be identified.
+However, the above listed adapter based on the mt7610u chipset does not show this critical bug and should work well for you.

 ```
 =====> Linksys AE6000 <=====
 ```